 - For academic options, check out ESF in the High School, National Engineers Week Future City, Project Lead the Way, SAE’s A World in Motion program, and Science Research in the High School.

-- Depending upon the county, students can actually undertake one committed research experience and earn academic credits through their Science Research in the High School course, defend their work at the regional JSHS symposium, compete at their local and county science fairs plus an ISEF-affiliated Science and Engineering Fair, the Google Science Fair and the STANYS Science Congress, and submit their work to the Regeneron Science Talent Search and the Siemens Competition!
+- Depending upon the county, students can actually undertake one committed research experience and earn academic credits through their Science Research in the High School course, defend their work at the regional JSHS symposium, compete at their local and county science fairs plus an Intel ISEF-affiliated Science and Engineering Fair, the Google Science Fair and the STANYS Science Congress, and submit their work to the Regeneron Science Talent Search!
 How’s that for synergy?